 L’Oréal has committed to guarantee 14 weeks minimum of fully paid maternity leave.
 In 2012, 24 countries offered this, whereas last year it was 54.

-Share & Care is part of the company’s Sharing Beauty With All sustainable-development commitments announced in October 2013 by the executive.
+Share & Care is part of the company’s Sharing Beauty With All sustainable-development commitments announced on Oct.
+23, 2013.